kiswitch/kiswitch/README.md

 - Kailh Choc low profile switches (version 1).
 - Kailh Hotswap sockets for Cherry MX equivalent switches.

-If you find any footprints missing or want another family of switches supported ***please*** open an issue about it!
+If you find any issues, missing footprints or want another family of switches supported please [open an issue](https://github.com/perigoso/keyswitch-kicad-library/issues/new) about it!

 ## Stabilizers